gioblu/PJON/specification/PJON-protocol-specification-v1.0.md

 With this release, the PJON protocol layer has been vastly extended and generalized aiming to interoperability and to offer a real and complete alternative to the actual set of standards used for networking today.
 The strong plus of the approach used by the protocol mechanism is high efficiency and low overhead thanks to the configuration driven packet format, enabling easy constrain to application needs.

 ###Network protocol stack model
 In the graph below is shown the protocol stack model proposed.
-The differences between the OSI model stack and the PJON protocol layer stack is how the features are distributed in its layers.
+The differences between the OSI model and the PJON stack is the presence or absence of some features and how they are distributed in its layers.
 Those engineering choices are made to offer a scalable and low overhead stack of protocols able to be used as a set or individually.
-This stack has been engineered "bottom to top" and originally was applied as an alternative to 1-Wire or i2c, but with this release features has been extended enabling many use cases where the OSI model and the standard network protocol stack is generally applied.
+This stack has been engineered "bottom to top" and was originally applied as an alternative to 1-Wire or i2c, with this release features has been extended enabling many use cases where the OSI model is generally applied.
 ```cpp
  -----------------------------------------------
 | 7 Application layer                           |